Shot noise: Optics

-In optics, shot noise describes the fluctuations of the number of photons detected (or simply counted in the abstract) due to their occurrence independent of each other.
+In optics, shot noise describes the fluctuations of the number of photons detected (or simply counted in the abstract) because they occur independently of each other.
 This is therefore another consequence of discretization, in this case of the energy in the electromagnetic field in terms of photons.
 In the case of photon detection, the relevant process is the random conversion of photons into photo-electrons for instance, thus leading to a larger effective shot noise level when using a detector with a quantum efficiency below unity.
 Only in an exotic squeezed coherent state can the number of photons measured per unit time have fluctuations smaller than the square root of the expected number of photons counted in that period of time.
 Of course there are other mechanisms of noise in optical signals which often dwarf the contribution of shot noise.
 When these are absent, however, optical detection is said to be "photon noise limited" as only the shot noise (also known as "quantum noise" or "photon noise" in this context) remains.